worktheclock/replit.github.io/tutorials/17-predictive-text-engine.md

 ## Finding Training Text

-To train our engine on what words to predict after an ititial phrase, we need to first find some training text.
+To train our engine on what words to predict after an initial phrase, we need to first find some training text.
 Normally, your phone or Gmail would use your previous texts or emails as its training text.
 We're going to try something a little different, and see if our text engine can learn from reading books.
 Free books are easily available online at places like [Project Gutenberg](http://www.gutenberg.org).
 Head to the site and download three or four books in plain text (marked Plain Text UTF-8).
 A good place to start is on the [Top Downloaded Page](http://www.gutenberg.org/browse/scores/top).

 We should now have a fair amount of text for our engine to learn from.
 Our autocomplete will choose words in the style of the books used, rather than in our own natural style like Gmail would, but this could be quite interesting.
 You can get your texts written the way your favorite author would write them!